kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 ## Installing anaconda
 [Anaconda](https://www.anaconda.com/download) is an all-in-one package manager, environment manager and Python distribution as well as a collection of hundreds of open source packages.
 Anaconda makes it easy to run multiple different version of Python in parallel.
 Furthermore, [bioconda](https://bioconda.github.io/) that is built on top of the anaconda package manager, makes it easy to install many different bioinformatics software packages, including those that are not written in Python.

-To perform the next steps, you need to  First, let's switch to root users home directory:
+To perform the next steps, you need to start the docker container following the [tutorial](http://seankross.com/2017/09/17/Enough-Docker-to-be-Dangerous.html) linked above.
+Now, let's switch to root user's home directory:

     cd root
-Now, let's download anaconda installation script (this file is 525 MB!):
+Then, let's download anaconda installation script (this file is 525 MB!):

 	wget https://repo.continuum.io/archive/Anaconda3-5.0.1-Linux-x86_64.sh
 Finally, we can [install](https://docs.anaconda.com/anaconda/install/linux) Anaconda: